mjcasper/info-131/assessments/midterm3.md

 - **Number of Questions:** 10 problems.
     - These will be similar in format to the Checkpoint Exam questions.
     - There will be one question per learning outcome (just like the Checkpoint Exams).
-    - For topics D6 and D7 you should really practice the homework problems.

 - **Simplifying:** Unless otherwise stated on the exam, you do not need to simplify your answers.